Vehicle registration plates of Lithuania

-Standard vehicle registration plates in Lithuania bear three letters and three numbers (e.g. ABC 123) in black lettering on a white background.
+Standard vehicle registration plates in Lithuania bear three letters and three numbers (e.g. ABC 123) in black lettering on a white background without a space between them.
 The plates are usually of the standard EU dimensions, but can also be manufactured in the American dimensions for special import vehicles.
 All plates issued since 2004 also bear a blue EU identification stripe on their left-hand edge.
 Those issued between the restoration of Lithuanian independence in 1990 and the country's accession to the European Union in 2004 bore a similar stripe with a small Lithuanian flag in place of the flag of the European Union.
+No regional code is being used at the moment.

 Originally the license plates had a space in the middle for stickers; the stickers were discontinued after April 2018.
 Plates issued since October 2023 bear the coat of arms of Lithuania between the right side of the EU stripe and the number (above the EU stripe for two-line or narrow plates).